Translate this page from English...

 Professional Development for Faculty and Staff

-Research suggests that critical thinking is not typically an intrinsic part of instruction at any level.
-Students reach high school, college, and beyond without training in critical thinking.
-At the same time, faculty tend to take it for granted as an automatic by-product of their teaching.
-Yet, without critical thinking systematically designed in instruction, learning is typically transitory and superficial.
+Research suggests that critical thinking is not typically an intrinsic part of instruction or training at any level.
+Students reach high school, college, and beyond without training in critical thinking, while professionals go their entire careers with the same deficit.
+At the same time, faculty and trainers tend to take critical thinking for granted as an automatic by-product of their teaching; yet, without critical thinking systematically infused into instruction, learning is typically transitory and superficial.
 What can we do?

-There are no easy answers to this problem, for students and instruction will not be transformed over night.
-However, with well-designed long-term professional development in critical thinking, faculty can begin to teach for critical thinking.
+There are no easy answers to this problem, for students, trainees, instruction, and training will not be transformed over night.
+However, with well-designed long-term professional development in critical thinking, faculty and trainers can begin to teach for critical thinking.

 Click to read Dr. Linda Elder's Times Higher Education article on long-term staff development.

-Having conducted successful workshops at many hundreds of institutions for more than 100,000 educators, the Foundation's distinguished presenters know how to lay the necessary foundations and then build for the future through follow-up workshops.
-Highly practical, each workshop is designed to ensure that participants think their way through critical-thinking concepts and principles, then apply these concepts and principles to the redesign of instruction.
+Having conducted successful workshops at many hundreds of institutions for more than 100,000 educators and professionals, the Foundation's distinguished presenters know how to lay the necessary foundations and then build for the future through follow-up workshops.
+Highly practical, each workshop is designed to ensure that participants think their way through critical-thinking concepts and principles, then apply these concepts and principles to the redesign of their teaching and other work.

 Click to request more information about our Professional Development and Inservice programs.